tcmulder/aquamin/docs/features/theme-configuration.md

 You can add images for a component within an "images" folder in that component's directory (e.g. `aquamin/assets/component-library/some-component/images/icon.png`), then include them via a relative path (e.g. `background-image: url("./images/icon.png")` in `aquamin/assets/component-library/some-component/some-component-theme.css`).

-If you have images that multiple components need to use, create your own `aquamin/assets/images` directory for them.
-Then, reference them via a relative path (e.g. `background-image: url("../../images/fpo.png")` in `aquamin/assets/component-library/some-component/some-component-theme.css`).
+If you have images that multiple blocks or components need to use, create your own `aquamin/assets/images` directory for them.
+Then, reference them via a relative path (e.g. `background-image: url("../../images/my-image.png")` in your stylesheet.

 ## SVGs